 Practical Action has been working with communities to explore how the informal sector can play a central role in faecal sludge management city-wide.
 Across our work in Kenya, Bangladesh and India, we find powerful reasons for working with existing informal sector actors to improve working conditions and services for users.

-What will this event offer you?
+What did this event offer you?

 The journey to COP26